Update: December 8, 2021

 - Legislation goes through committee hearing and public testimony

-- Working group and City Council staff will evaluate town hall feedback and survey data
+- Working group and City Council staff evaluate town hall feedback and survey data

-- Writing report from the virtual town hall
+- Wrote report from the virtual town hall

-- Rename Taney Coalition and City Council staff evaluate town hall feedback and survey data, as well as report feedback
+- Rename Taney Coalition and City Council staff evaluated town hall feedback and survey data, as well as report feedback

 - Community organizations review report and support findings

 - Report and naming finalist survey released to community participants and media – August 15 – October 28

 - Community Survey – launched Dec 8

 - Virtual town hall: “Our City, Our Streets, Our Choice”– Dec 14

 - Digital design and production of outreach materials (doorhangers, community survey, website)